raguay/TextBarScripts/README.md

 - Scripts that work on the whole note or just the selection.
 - Pop-up menu of available scripts.
 - A button (red) to stop the node.js server.
+- Full text editor support with color highlighting (markdown) and my own theme.
+- Re-factored to use the [CodeMirror](https://codemirror.net) editor instead of a plain textarea.
+- The script menu now has a focused input to narrow down the list with text given.
+Then you can use the up and down arrow keys to select the script you want to use.